These 7 tips for occasional deep-cleaning around the kitchen are a little out of the ordinary, but super useful.

-1. Get the dishwasher clean
+1. Clean inside the dishwasher

 It seems illogical that the inside of a dishwasher can get dirty, given all the soapy water that splashes around inside.
 But hard water, detergent residue, food particles and grease can cause a smelly buildup of calcium and gunk in the dishwasher.